michael105/xflag/README.md

 I'm looking for something, what is as easy as a script language.

-Admittedly, it would be possible to use scripts, this would also be possible with threads. (busybox does something very close, processes started by scripts are directly spawned from the busybox binary)
+It would be possible to use scripts, this would also be possible with threads. (busybox does something very close, processes started by scripts are directly spawned from the busybox binary)